Whitehorse: History

 In 1920, the first planes landed in Whitehorse and the first air mail was sent in November 1927.
 Until 1942, rail, river, and air were the only way to get to Whitehorse, but in 1942 the US military decided an interior road would be safer to transfer troops and provisions between Alaska and the US mainland and began construction of the Alaska Highway.
-The entire 2500 km project was accomplished between March and November 1942.
+The entire 1600 mi project was accomplished between March and November 1942.
 The Canadian portion of the highway was only returned to Canadian sovereignty after the war.
 The Canol pipeline was also constructed to supply oil to the north with a refinery in Whitehorse.

 In 1950, the city was incorporated and by 1951 the population had doubled from its 1941 numbers.
 On April 1, 1953, the city was designated the capital of the Yukon Territory when the seat was moved from Dawson City after the construction of the Klondike Highway.
-On March 21, 1957, the name was officially changed from White Horse to Whitehorse.
+On March 21, 1957, the name was officially changed from "White Horse" to "Whitehorse".